eduardhogea/DSI_project/README.md

 - **Logistic Regression**: Showed improved performance over Naive Bayes, with higher precision and recall in most categories.
 - **Linear SVM**: Exhibited the best performance among the three, with high accuracy and balanced precision and recall across various classes.

+### Zero Shot Transformer

+#### Overview:
+The Zero Shot Transformer is an integral part of our document classification project.
+It utilizes the Hugging Face Transformers library to perform classification tasks without labeled training data.
+It leverages the 'typeform/distilbert-base-uncased-mnli' model, a distilled version of BERT fine-tuned on the MultiNLI dataset, to infer the probabilities of different categories or labels for a given text.

+#### Features:
+- **Zero-Shot Learning**: Employs a state-of-the-art approach to classify texts into predefined or dynamic categories without needing training data for each category.
+- **Flexibility**: Supports various transformer models, allowing for custom selection based on specific project needs or constraints.
+- **Ease of Use**: Simple and intuitive interface for classifying any given text.
+- **Efficiency**: Saves time and resources by eliminating the need for collecting and annotating a large dataset.

+##### Prerequisites:
+To use the Zero Shot Transformer Classifier, ensure the following prerequisites are met:
+- Python (version 3.6 or newer)
+- Hugging Face Transformers library

+#### Implementation Details
+The Zero Shot Classifier is implemented as a Python class, which handles the loading and utilization of the pre-trained DistilBERT model.
+This design ensures a smooth and efficient user experience.

+#### Usage
+Utilizing the Zero Shot Classifier involves providing the text and a selection of candidate labels.
+The classifier then evaluates and predicts the relevance of each label to the text, offering clear insights into the most fitting categories.
+In our project, text extracted from various file formats (PDF, DOCX, TXT) is classified using the Zero Shot Classifier in a Tkinter GUI Application that provides an intuitive interface for the classifying task.
+Here is how to use it:
+1. **Start the Application:**
+- Run the script to open the Tkinter GUI window.
+- The title of the window is 'Drag and Drop File Converter'.

+2. **File Input:**
+- Drag and Drop: Simply drag a PDF, DOCX, or TXT file and drop it into the designated area in the GUI.
+- Browse and Select: Click the "Browse" button to open a file dialog, navigate to your desired file, and select it.

+3. **Automatic Text Extraction and Classification:**
+- Once a file is input, the application automatically extracts the text from the file.
+- The extracted text is then classified using the Zero Shot Classifier.
+- The classifier is pre-configured with a diverse set of candidate labels such as "Art", "Science", "Technology", "Business", etc.

+4. **Viewing the Classification Results:**
+- The classification results, including the most probable category and its confidence score, are displayed in a text area within the GUI.
+- For instance, if you input a news article about technology, the classifier might display a result such as "Label: Technology, Score: 0.92".

+5. **Multithreaded Operation:**
+- The classification task runs in a separate thread, ensuring the GUI remains responsive during the processing.

+#### Benefits:
+- **Enhanced Accuracy**: The Zero Shot Transformer Classifier brings unparalleled accuracy to our document classification tasks, ensuring precise categorization even in complex scenarios.
+- **Scalability and Adaptability**: Its ability to adapt to a wide range of text types and categories makes it an indispensable tool in our ever-evolving project landscape.
+- **Innovative Edge**: Employing this state-of-the-art technology positions our project at the forefront of NLP innovation, granting us a competitive edge in the field.
+- **Data Privacy and Compliance**: The zero-shot approach significantly mitigates data privacy concerns, as it negates the necessity for large, potentially sensitive training datasets.

 ## Model Packaging with BentoML
 - **Note**: Future scope for packaging the model using BentoML.